percona/k8sps-docs/docs/cluster-wide.md

     communication across Namespaces is not allowed by default network policies.
     In this case, you should specifically allow the Operator communication across the needed Namespaces.
-Following the above example, you would need to allow ingress traffic for the `pxc-operator` Namespace from the `pxc` Namespace, and also from the `default` Namespace.
+Following the above example, you would need to allow ingress traffic for the `ps-operator` Namespace from the `percona-db-1` Namespace, and also from the `default` Namespace.
 You can do it with the NetworkPolicy resource, specified in the YAML file as follows: